-If after receiving a response to a stage 1 complaint, a complainant is not satisfied and wishes to take the complaint further they should submit a complaint in writing to the Assistant Director HE: Academic Registry.

-A formal stage 2 complaint should be submitted as soon as possible after receiving a response to the informal complaint.
+- 4.3.1 If after receiving a response to a Stage 1 complaint, a complainant is not satisfied and wishes to take the complaint further they should submit a complaint in writing to the HE Quality Officer. - 4.3.2 A Formal Stage 2 complaint should be submitted as soon as possible after receiving a response to the informal complaint.
 The greater the time delay, the more difficult it will be for the complaint to be thoroughly investigated.
-A formal complaint will not normally be accepted if submitted more than three months after the complainant was notified of the outcome of the informal complaint, unless there was good reason why a formal complaint could not have been submitted sooner.

-A complainant should submit their complaint by means of a Complaint Form (Appendix 1) and submit it to the Assistant Director HE: Academic Registry outlining the nature of the complaint, what has been done to try and resolve the situation and what their desired outcome is.
-Complaints submitted by letter or email (i.e. not on the complaints form) will be accepted provided they include all the elements covered within the form.

-The Assistant Director HE: Academic Registry will acknowledge receipt of the complaint within seven working days, giving an indication of the likely timescale for a full response to be given.
+A formal complaint will not normally be accepted if submitted more than three months after raising the informal complaint, unless there was good reason why a formal complaint could not have been submitted sooner. - 4.3.3 A complainant should submit their complaint by means of a Complaint Form (Appendix 1) and submit it to the HE Quality Officer, outlining the nature of the complaint, what has been done to try and resolve the situation and what their desired outcome is.
+Complaints submitted by letter or email (i.e. not on the Complaints Form) will be accepted provided they include all the elements covered within the form. - 4.3.4 The HE Quality Officer will acknowledge receipt of the complaint within seven working days, giving an indication of the likely timescale for a full response to be given.
 At the same time the Principal's Office will be notified that the complaint has been received in order that it can be logged and reported.

-An Investigating Officer (IO) will be appointed, normally this would be the Assistant Director HE: Academic Registry, or another manager deemed appropriate by the Assistant Principal: HE.
-The IO may telephone or meet with the complainant to discuss the complaint and/or seek more details.
+- 4.3.5 An Investigating Officer (IO) will be appointed by the Director of Higher Education.
+The IO will offer to meet with the complainant to discuss the complaint and/or seek more details.
 This provides the complainant with the opportunity to present their case and express their concerns.
-Where a meeting is held, students may be accompanied by one other person (as set out in section 2), who may participate in the proceedings.
-The IO will then investigate the complaint, speaking to concerned parties.

-The complainant will receive a full written response to their complaint within 6 weeks of the complaint being received, providing there are no undue delays, for example in obtaining further evidence from the complainant or others involved in the complaint.
-On very rare occasions where this is not possible, for example because a complaint is particularly complex, the IO will contact the complainant at least every 4 weeks to update progress.
-The response will detail the findings of any investigation carried out, indicate the outcome, and whether the complaint is upheld, reasons for the outcome, and explain the proceedings under which the complainant can, if desired, take the complaint further through stage 3 of the Complaints Procedure.

-UCW and our partner Universities will endeavor to complete the processing of a formal complaint (stages 2 and 3 where appropriate) within 90 calendar days.
+Where a meeting is held, students may be accompanied by one other person (a friend or relative for example), who may participate in the proceedings.
+The IO will then investigate the complaint, speaking to concerned parties. - 4.3.6 The IO will summarise the key points of the complaint and what is being investigated; this will need to be sent to the complainant and ideally confirmed by them before proceeding. - 4.3.7 The complainant will receive a full written response to their complaint within six weeks of the complaint being received, providing there are no undue delays, for example in obtaining further evidence from the complainant or others involved in the complaint.
+On very rare occasions where this is not possible, for example because a complaint is particularly complex, the IO will contact the complainant at least every four weeks to update on progress.
+The response will detail the findings of any investigation carried out, indicate the outcome, and whether the complaint is upheld, reasons for the outcome, and explain the proceedings under which the complainant can, if desired, take the complaint further through Stage 3 of the Complaints Procedure. - 4.3.8 UCW and its partner universities will endeavour to complete the processing of a formal complaint (Stages 2 and 3 where appropriate) within 90 calendar days.
 This timeframe requires students to meet any deadlines for the submission of requested material.
-There will occasionally be circumstances when, the timeframe would need to be extended.
-Where this is the case the complainant would be informed and kept updated on progress.
+There will occasionally be circumstances when the timeframe would need to be extended.
+Where this is the case the complainant would be informed and kept updated on the progress.

-7. Stage 3 - Review / Refer to University
+4.4 Stage 3 - Review / Referral to University